taneron/GlobaLeaks/documentation/setup/installation.rst

     -v globaleaks-data:/var/globaleaks \
     globaleaks/globaleaks:latest

-After installation, follow the instructions provided to guide you through accessing the :doc:`Platform wizard </setup/initialization>`.
+After installation, follow the on-screen instructions to access and configure your platform.